 We are measuring it through the employee turnover rate.
 The formula for it is pretty simple, the number of employees who left the company divided by the average number of employees in a certain period.
 To present that number in percentages, multiply it by 100.

 If you wonder what the difference between employee turnover and employee attrition is, employee attrition is just the process of losing a part of your workforce, and then the process of employee turnover begins when you start to search for a replacement for the reduction.
+If you look to reduce employee turnover, your goal is also to reduce employee attrition because the two are related.

 What happens if you have a high turnover rate?